 Jerry Hagstrom, DTN's political correspondent, is a prize-winning agricultural journalist, author and commentator.
 He writes The Hagstrom Report, a daily service for subscribers, is a columnist for National Journal in Washington, and writes for other publications.
 The American Journalism Review named him one of its "unsung heroes" for his agricultural coverage.
 He has won numerous awards from the North American Agricultural Journalists and is a past president of that organization.

-Progressive Farmer associate editor Virginia Harris graduated from Samford University in 2012 with a degree in journalism and English.
-While at Samford, she wrote for Samford’s student newspaper and yearbook.
-Virginia also held multiple internships, including with the public and media affairs office at the Office of the U.S. Trade Representative in Washington, D.C.
-She grew up in Benton, Miss., right on the edge of the Mississippi Delta.
-Her family owns a hardware store and is the third generation to farm on the family’s land in the Delta.
+Progressive Farmer associate editor Virginia Harris covers rural living, including farm youth, farm safety, estate planning, rural issues and niche markets, and cotton production for the 165-year-old magazine.
+Virginia won several writing and photography awards and achieved the Master Writer distinction of the American Agricultural Editor's Association master writer program within her first three years on staff.
+As a college student, Virginia held multiple internships, including with the public and media affairs office at the Office of the U.S. Trade Representative in Washington, D.C.
+She graduated from Samford University in 2012 with a degree in journalism and English.
+Virginia grew up in Benton, Mississippi, right on the edge of the Mississippi Delta.
+Her family owns a hardware store and is the third generation to farm on the family's land in the Delta.

 As editor-in-chief of The Progressive Farmer, Gregg Hillyer lives in Lake St. Louis, Mo.
 Before coming to The Progressive Farmer, you may remember him as the editor of Soybean Digest.
 He edited that publication for nearly 12 years.